Visualizing ranking data is one of the strategies you can use to make your data stories persuasive.

 Image rotation is useful for viewing the product from different angles | 4 | 116 |

-Image rotation is useful for viewing product from different angles | 5 | 420 |
+Image rotation is useful for viewing the product from different angles | 5 | 420 |

 Note the difference after visualizing the data above using a 4-Point Likert Scale Chart, as shown below.

-In the coming section, we’ll cover how to analyze data using a 4-Point Likert Scale.
+In the coming section, we’ll cover how to analyze data using a 4-point Likert Scale.

 Follow the steps below religiously.